-Here’s a quick example of a resume summary you can use for inspiration:
+Here’s a quick example of a personal summary you can use for inspiration:

 This example is both personable and professional.
 You get a little bit of personality from the writer while knowing exactly who they are, what they do, and why they love doing it.

 Skills and certifications